Shayna003/sudoker/README.md

 # Features
 Sudoker values user preferences, and supports things including the following:
-  -Custom location for the folder to store application files -Different look and feels and metal themes support -Custom sudoku board Visuals
+  - Custom location for the folder to store application files
+  - Different look and feels and metal themes support
+  - Custom sudoku board Visuals
-  -Custom digits to display instead of 1-9
+  - Custom digits to display instead of 1-9
-  -Custom keyboard shortcuts
+  - Custom keyboard shortcuts
-  -Custom default order for solving techniques in step by step solving -Finding up to 10,000 solutions of a sudoku puzzle -Different colors and settings for History Trees -Automatically save opened sudokus when exiting, and reopen them the next time the application is opened
+  - Custom default order for solving techniques in step by step solving
+  - Finding up to 10,000 solutions of a sudoku puzzle
+  - Different colors and settings for History Trees
+  - Automatically save opened sudokus when exiting, and reopen them the next time the application is opened

 # Downloads